ibm-maximo-dev/maximo-swift-restclient/README.md

 - [ResourceSet]: This API represents a collection of Maximo resources of a given type.
 The type is determined by the Object Structure definition it refers to.
 In effect this API is equivalent to the concept of Maximo's MboSet.

 - [Resource]: Each member of a ResourceSet is represented by an instance of this class.
-This is equivalent to to the concept of Mbo in Maximo.
+This is equivalent to to the concept of a Maximo business object.

-- [Attachment and AttachmentSet]: These API's represent the attached docs (doclinks) in Maximo.
-These are always associated with some Resource.
+- [Attachment and AttachmentSet]: These API's represent the attached docs (doclinks) in the Maximo Asset Management.
+These are always associated with some Resource object.

-Currently the only supported data format is JSON and we have 2 flavors of JSON – the lean and the namespaced.
-The lean format is supported starting with the Maximo 7.6 version and is the recommended format to use (as it uses less bandwidth).
+Currently the only supported data format is JSON and there are 2 types available – the lean and the namespaced.
+Since Maximo Asset Management 7.6 release, lean is the recommended format given that it consumes less network resources.

 ## Prerequisites